A Year Without My Parents

 It is with this insistence on truthful storytelling that Driel approaches her subject in A Year Without Parents: the articulate and supremely mature Tareq, whose onscreen presence is just as powerful as his off-screen narrations.
 “I wanted to protect my family,” he states when detailing his tumultuous sea voyage from Syria to Italy, a journey that was too expensive for his self-sacrificing parents.
 With a unique blend of stoic maturity and childlike charm, he details the tribulations of the trip: huge waves, a hesitant captain, and a toilet that “wasn’t very clean.”
 The utmost irony comes when, in demonstrating his cross-continental journey on a map, Tareq hesitates in labeling Italy: the same boy who escaped his war-torn homeland is not yet versed in basic geography.

-But Tareq stands out even among his refugee relatives.
-In the interior establishing shot of his home, for instance, Tareq sits alone at the far end of a dining table, composing a video for his parents while his cousins play chess on the opposite end.
+But Tareq stands out even among his own relatives.
+In an interior establishing shot of his home, for instance, Tareq sits alone at the far end of a dining table, composing a video for his parents while his cousins play chess on the opposite end.
 Beyond his descriptive Skype videos, Tareq serves as his parents’ primary navigator and advocate: in the days leading up to their arrival, he even requests appropriate housing and visitation rights during a meeting with an immigration official.
 Tareq’s extraordinary maturity is confirmed in the final sequence, when his father barely recognizes the eleven-year-old’s transformation: “I have a new son.”

 But one thing remains constant: Tareq’s relatability.
 It transcends his age-defying personality, which surely resonates with viewers of all ages.
 Rather, Driel’s strategic, largely handheld cinematography relays the boy’s experiences in an intimate exchange with the audience.
-The recurring classroom scene, for instance, features rapid, shaky pans to mirror Tareq’s wandering gaze; rarely is his own face in the frame, thus minimizing his presence in the predominantly blonde classroom.
-Conversely, the boy’s Skype sessions with his parents exclusively profile Tareq — imparting on the viewers a similar sense of separation from the Syrian-bound couple and a desperate longing to see their faces.
+A recurring classroom scene, for instance, features rapid, shaky pans to mirror Tareq’s wandering gaze; rarely is his own face in the frame, thus minimizing his presence in the predominantly blonde classroom.
+Conversely, the boy’s Skype sessions with his parents profile Tareq exclusively — imparting on the viewers a similar sense of separation from the Syrian-tied couple and a desperate longing to see their faces.
 In fact, an unfamiliarity with Tareq’s parents heightens the viewers’ suspense during the airport scene, when a succession of shots between Tareq’s hopeful gaze and couples emerging from sliding doors suggests, for a split second, that they will never come — a wait that makes the actual reunion that much more joyful to watch.